Graphical Finite Population Sampling: Generating New Designs by Adjusting SIP

 \begin{itemize} \item sample $s_i$ with probability $p_i$ splitting into two samples: \begin{itemize} \item[1:] $s_{i,1} = s_i,\;\;\;\;\;\;\;\;\;\;\;\;\;\; p_{i,1} = p_i - v_{i,j}(\alpha)$, \item[2:] $s_{i,2} = s_i \setminus \{k\},\;\;\;\;\; p_{i,2} = v_{i,j}(\alpha)$, \end{itemize} \item sample $s_j$ with probability $p_j$ splitting into two samples: \begin{itemize} \item[3:] $s_{j,1} = s_j,\;\;\;\;\;\;\;\;\;\;\;\;\;\; p_{j,1} = p_j - v_{i,j}(\alpha)$, \item[4:] $s_{j,2} = s_j \cup \{k\},\;\;\;\;\; p_{j,2} = v_{i,j}(\alpha)$. \end{itemize} \end{itemize}

-In summary, to reduce zero SIP, in Algorithm \ref{Al00}, we can select a piece of a bar and change its position provided there is an empty space in the new position.
-Details are given in Algorithm \ref{Al3}.
+In summary, to potentially reduce zero SIP and generate new designs, in Algorithm~\ref{Al00} we randomly select a segment of a bar and move it to a new position, provided a vacant location is available.
+Details are given in Algorithm~\ref{Al3}.

+Before introducing the algorithm, it is important to clarify the use of the term “randomly” in this context.
+Randomly selecting two strips refers to a random mechanism that can be implemented in different ways.
+In the simulations presented in this paper, we use a simple random sample of size two from all possible pairs of strips.
+Alternatively, the selection can be made with probabilities proportional to size, where the value $p_i$ denotes the height of strip $i$, which in turn represents the design weight of the respective sample.
+The choice of selection method may influence the rate of convergence of the algorithm toward the intended design properties.